dstencil/pyAB2json/README.md

 open command prompt and run pyJSONViewer

-open file in pyJSONViewer or your preffered web browser or GUI
+open file in your preffered web browser or program.